 Salmon serves as the mood booster and it is a great source for breastfeeding as the large amount of DHA it contains is important for the development of the baby’s nervous system.
 On the other hand, organic eggs are packed with protein, vitamin D and B vitamins which are the sources of mood regulation.
 Last but not least, the whole grain is known as the “happy chemical”.
 Not only is the natural mood stabilizer, but it also keeps your energy and blood sugar.
 Including these ingredients in your meal after giving birth might help to ease the feeling of anxiety and depression.

-The period after giving birth is so essential for your body recovery and your baby development.
-Being a first-time mom, you would have questions like what ingredients are best for breastfeeding or whether you can eat chicken after delivery.
-A confinement food caterer teamed up with a nutritionist can be your source of help.
-They can provide the balanced-diet you need for recovery and breastfeeding which you can enjoy with peace of mind!
+The period after giving birth is so essential for your body recovery and your baby’s development.
+Understandably, you may have questions like what ingredients are best for breastfeeding, and what is the ideal Chinese confinement diet, or whether you can eat chicken after delivery.